mattermost/mattermost-developer-documentation/site/content/integrate/apps/deployment-aws/deploy-to-aws/_index.md

 Admins of the on-prem Mattermost instance must prepare both AWS and Mattermost before provisioning and deploying an app.

-Note that apps Mattermost Cloud only allows apps hosted by Mattermost, not ones that are self-hosted.
+Note that Mattermost Cloud only allows apps hosted by Mattermost, not ones that are self-hosted.

 Provisioning in the AWS cloud environment will be done by the **appsctl** tool described in the AWS Setup section.